minecraftforum/rules-archive/rules/servers/rules.markdown

 ### Clans

+* __No Malicious clans__

-* Malicious clans are not allowed, this includes griefing teams
+    No malicious clans or teams are allowed, this includes but not limited to griefing clans.

+* __No Stealing Clan Names__

-* Do not steal another clans name
+    Do not use an existing clan's name for a new clan name.

 * __1 Thread__

     Each clan is allowed 1 thread only, if there are circumstances that may make